Optoed/Coursework-Become-the-Overman-todo-app/README.md

-My course work, for the 2nd year at the university.
+This is a my course work, for the 2nd year at the university.
 Implementation of frontend and further backend for todo-application.
 Next, it is planned to introduce artificial intelligence to help the user plan their business correctly and remind them about them.
 Of course, many more features will be added, such as rating, a system of tests and rewards, common affairs, gamification, and so on.
 Well, that's going to be cool!

+# Open "DockerInstruction.md" file to read how to run this app with Docker.
+Another option (without Docker): use steps below.

 # Getting Started with Create React App